Adding branding (colors & fonts) to your account

 Note: This feature is available only on our Enterprise plan.

-Once you've set up your brand colors and fonts, you can decide how much or little access your team will have to styling controls.
-In the Team Permissions section, you can use the switches to enable or disable style settings.
-These include:
+Once you've set up your brand colors and fonts, you can decide how much or little access the Creator users on your team will have to styling controls.
+In the Team Permissions section, you can use the switches to enable or disable styling tools your team can access in Qwilr Pages.